Periodisation of Roman civilisation: Overview

-The major narrative for over 200 years since its publication in 1776, has been taken primarily from historian Edward Gibbon's The History of the Decline and Fall of the Roman Empire who began the modern English study of Roman history.
-His work made a profound impression on Theodor Mommsen and Ronald Syme who in turn shape the views of modern historians.
-It wasn't until 1936 that scholars such as Arnaldo Momigliano began to question Gibbon's view.
+The major narrative for over 200 years since its publication in 1776 has been taken primarily from historian Edward Gibbon's The History of the Decline and Fall of the Roman Empire, who began the modern English study of Roman history.
+His work made a profound impression on Theodor Mommsen and Ronald Syme, who in turn shaped the views of modern historians.
+It was not until 1936 that scholars such as Arnaldo Momigliano began to question Gibbon's view.

 The Belgian medieval historian Henri Pirenne considered the history and economy of post-Roman Europe with his central tenet, the influential Pirenne thesis, that the overthrow of the Roman supremacy by the Arabs broke the economic unity of the Mediterranean world.
 The anti-German sentiment of the French historians Piganiol (1947) and Courcelle (1948) led them to take a different view and ascribe the fall of the Western Roman Empire to the barbarous German tribe.

 In 1953, art historian Alois Riegl provided the first true departure, writing that there were no qualitative differences in art and no periods of decline throughout Late Antiquity.
 In 1975, the concept of "history" was expanded to include sources outside ancient historical narrative and traditional literary works.
 The evidentiary basis expanded to include legal practices, economics, the history of ideas, coins, gravestones, architecture, archaeology and more.
 In the 1980s, syntheses began to pull together the results of this more detailed work.

 Anthony Kaldellis, a post-classical scholar of the 21st century, has been challenging how we define Roman history.

 "Labels are important, but so are the narratives that sustain them.
 It is from stories that identities derive their essence, and the narrative of Byzantium is a Roman one as well as a Christian one.
 That may put it on a bigger map.
 In finding itself again, Romanía can change our understanding of Roman history broadly. § We should think Big, in bigger terms even than the 1,123 years that elapsed between the foundation and conquest of Constantinople.
 Let’s try to think even bigger, remembering that “Byzantium” was invented through an attempt to pare history down to a manageable size, by postulating that one phase of the Roman empire was “essentially” different from the others, thereby cutting Roman history into smaller bits.
 Other than scholarly convenience, there is no good reason to do this.
 There was only ever one Roman res publica.
 It began as a city on the Tiber in Italy, expanded to encompass a huge empire, and, in the process, it became an idea: the city had become a world, to which the name Romanía was given by the fourth century AD. [...]
 There were no major turning points in the history of Rome / New Rome that require us to invent new labels or essences.
 It was all one history.
 Is our historical vision broad enough for this conception?"